Six Sigma - Getting Started

-The starting point in gearing up for a Six Sigma is to verify that you are ready to embrace a change that says "There is a better way to run your Organization".
+The starting point in gearning up for Six Sigma is to verify if you are ready to embrace a change that says."There is a better way to run your organization."

-There are number of essential questions and facts you will have to consider in making a readiness assessment:
+There are a number of essential questions and facts that you need to consider in making a readiness assessment:

 Evaluating current overall business results.

 Evaluating how effectively do we focus on and meet customers requirements.

 Evaluating how effectively are we operating.

 How effective are your current improvement and change management systems?